How Unicount company formation worksWhatsApp

-Unicount provides company creation via the Estonian Business Register’s API, as well as a virtual office and access to other tips and services for managing a company.
+Unicount provides company creation via the Estonian Business Register’s API, as well as a virtual office and accounting with tips and support for managing a company in Estonia.
 You are welcome to use the state’s e-Business Register if you choose, but Unicount offers everything you need to complete the process including more guidance, more services, and less hassle.

-Ingmar Vali, the Head of Court Registers department at Estonia’s Centre of Registers and Information Systems, explains: “We developed this API to give service providers an opportunity to develop a better user experience by combining public and private services.”
+Ingmar Vali, the Head of the Court Registers department at Estonia’s Centre of Registers and Information Systems, explains: “We developed this API to give service providers an opportunity to develop a better user experience by combining public and private services.”
 One of the best samples of it is that Unicount has made company formation available in 7 languages compared to the 2 (Estonian and English) that government offers.

 We’re entrepreneurs here ourselves at Unicount and we’ve created many Estonian companies already between us so we know how tricky it can be sometimes.
 We also love good user experience and never stop working on ways to improve it.

-The only notable limitation is that Unicount is for establishing a company with one founder who is a real physical person founder.
-If you’d like to have multiple founders or a subsidiary of an existing legal entity then you will need to either use the e-Business Register, find a notary, or add additional shareholders afterwards.
-We’ll show you how to do that in this article.
+The only notable limitation of the API is that Unicount is for establishing a company with one founder who is a real physical person founder.
+If you’d like to have multiple founders or a subsidiary of an existing legal entity in Estonia then you will need to either use the e-Business Register, find a notary, or add additional shareholders afterwards.

 Registering a paperless EU company through Unicount